 When the parents also provide laughter and learning to their kids, that home becomes a haven—not just for the children but for the parents as well.

 Also, always remember that this family you entered into and worked so hard to build was done to fulfill a deep longing within you.
 You craved connection, closeness, and devotion with another human being.
-You were irresistibly lured by the joys you knew this commitment would bring, happiness that nothing else in your life would or could ever bring.
+You were irresistibly enticed by the joys you knew this commitment would bring, happiness that nothing else in your life would or could ever bring.

 Therefore, approach your children and your crucial role as parent with all the graciousness, glee, and giddiness as when you first held that infant in your arms or when you first welcomed that new child into your home.
 Not only is it never too late to get those feelings back and to make up for lost time, it is this relationship with your children that you have always truly wanted and what you need most.